 This was very much the case in Austin for these are the days.
 Archival and online research led me to start looking at the evolution of punk in the city, but it was through meeting with people from the scene that the project took shape – developing into an archive, which then informed a two-channel film and prompted a book.
 The book was also a way of revealing elements of the research process, which often get pushed into the background by the final work that is produced.
 In Plymouth, it was slightly different.
 At the start I had ideas of working on something performance or event based.
 But, chatting with people sparked my interest in the loss of live music venues, since this point cropped up in numerous conversations.
 Further meetings with people on the local music scene were then vital in concentrating on the punk scene and linked venues.
 After visiting the sites of some of these venues, that’s where notions of producing a multi-channel film arose, how the sites would come into play and of how I might work with local bands.
 The final layout within the gallery came later, and changed a few times.
 The gallery space was going to be populated with more temporary looking screens, but this wasn’t working conceptually or visually.
 Also, there were technical considerations around fitting five projections into the gallery and keeping light levels low.
 As the structure of using the five linked films became clearer, the layout became paired back and instead used the screens to divide the space, which coaxes a viewer to journey around the space in order to see each film and band.

-Figure 12:
+Figure 12: More Than a Pony Show.
+Installation at Plymouth College of Art, Plymouth, September 2017.
+Photograph by Jamie Woodley.

 RB: Do you think that local punk subcultures embody a sense of regional identity or locality?
 How do you think that fits with recent ‘punk anniversary’ events centred around London?